ertush/AndroidChatApp/README.md

 ## Android Chat App

-.
-Simple implementation of realtime chat app using firebase.
+*Simple implementation of a realtime chat app using firebase.